abcodesbangers/micro-bit-Camp/README.md

 Day 3 Memory Game:
   with the added on code, try playing the game.
 Make sure to wait for the countdowns to end before pressing buttons.

-Day 4 Crystal B all, H or T, and Dice Roll
+Day 4 Crystal B all, H or T, and Dice Roll:
   Click the different button and shake the microbit and see the random outputs

 Day 5 Car Game: